-Simon advises firms on merger control and competition investigations.
+Simon advises firms on mergers, acquisitions, joint ventures, competition investigations and market studies.
 He has led the economic analysis on mergers before the European Commission and the UK competition authority, as well as several other jurisdictions worldwide (US, Australia, Singapore, Korea).
 He advises on assessments of alleged abusive conduct and dominance, information exchange, and vertical agreements (including online distribution agreements, MFNs and retail price maintenance).

-Simon has led or directed the economic assessment on cases across a wide range of sectors and has particular expertise in:
+Simon has led or directed the economic assessment on cases across a wide range of sectors, including:

 - Retail and local markets (e.g. DFS/Sofology, Pure Gym/The Gym, Optimax/Ultralase, Breedon/Aggregate Industries, Cineworld/Picturehouse, Rank/Gala)

-- Platforms, online and digital markets (e.g. Stars/Sky Betting, Just Eat/Hungryhouse, Google/Waze)
+- Tech, platforms and digital markets (e.g. Paypal/iZettle, The Stars Group/Sky Betting, Experian/ClearScore, Just Eat/Hungryhouse, Google/Waze)

 - Financial services (e.g. ICE/Trayport (for intervener), TP/ICAP, LSE/LCH.Clearnet, ICE/APX-Endex, Blackrock/Credit Suisse ETFs)